 Queen Anne’s Revenge and all its glory was short-lived.
 A few months after it was seized, the ship was grounded in what is today known as Beaufort Inlet.
 It is believed that this wasn’t an accident, either.
 David Herriot, eyewitness and former captain of another ship which was also grounded, Adventure, believed that Blackbeard may have intentionally grounded the ship in order to do what he was notorious for – marooning fellow shipmates.

 Soon after the ship was grounded, Blackbeard met his demise at the hands of Royal Navy Lieutenant Robert Maynard.
 The lieutenant ambushed Blackbeard and his crew, shooting Blackbeard five times and stabbing him nearly 20 times.
 He returned to Virginia to deliver the captured pirates and Blackbeard’s severed head to Governor Alexander Spotswood.

 Capture of the Pirate, Blackbeard, 1718 depicting the battle between Blackbeard the Pirate and Lieutenant Maynard in Ocracoke Bay (Jean Leon Gerome Ferris). ( Public Domain )

 The Pirate’s Ship Found

-Also found have been a gilded sword hilt, which could possibly be attributed to the sword of Blackbeard and also a leather horn which could at one time have been held to the lips of the infamous pirate.
+Other artifacts that have been found include a gilded sword hilt, which could possibly be attributed to the sword of Blackbeard, and a leather horn which could at one time have been held to the lips of the infamous pirate.
 The speculation surrounding such items is rife.